AudreyGermain/Game-Recommendation-System/README.md

 minimum requirement to run the game, recommended requirement, original price and price with discount.
 There is a total of 51920 games in the dataset.<br/>

+The third dataset is a list we split out the purchase/play column into two columns.
+Because The raw 'purchase' row records 1 hour, Clearly this doesn't make any sense so we remove it during the process of splitting the column and calculate the correct 'play' hours.

+Then we count the number of users for each games, and output a histograph to make the data visualization.
+As you can see Dota 2 has the highest number of players and the highest number of total hours played so undeniably the most popular game.
+Where as other games such as "Half-Life 2 Lost Coast" have 981 users but a total of 184.4 hours played.
+I expect this game is in most cases a free bundle game.
+Some Games like these add noise to the dataset.
+So that's one of the reasons we use EM algorithms to create rating system for the games.

 ## III.
 Methodology

 We decided to use 3 differents algorithms to generate recommendation by user.
 We use 2 collaborative algorithm,